-B) Our one-time pre-annotation with those MWEs from SemLex that have been previously used in annotation, and thus have a tree structure as a part of their entry.

-C) Dynamic pre-annotation as in B, only with the SemLex entries that have been recently added by the annotator.

-D) When an annotator tags an occurrence of a MWE in the text, other occurrences of this MWE in the article are identified automatically.6
+- (B) Our one-time pre-annotation with those MWEs from SemLex that have been previously used in annotation, and thus have a tree structure as a part of their entry. - (C) Dynamic pre-annotation as in (B), only with the SemLex entries that have been recently added by the annotator (while annotating previous files). - (D) When an annotator tags an occurrence of a MWEs in the text, other occurrences of this MWEs in the article are identified automatically.

 Pre-annotation (A) was executed once for all of the PDT.
 (B) is performed each time we merge MWEs added by annotators into the main SemLex.
 We carry out this annotation in one batch for all PDT files remaining to annotate.
 (C) is done for each file while it is being opened in the annotation environment.
-(D) happens each time the annotator adds a new MWE into SemLex and uses it to annotate an occurrence in the text.
-In subsequent files instances of this MWE are already annotated in step (C), and later even in (B).
+(D) happens each time the annotator adds a new MWEs into SemLex and uses it to annotate an occurrence in the text.
+In subsequent files instances of this MWEs are already annotated in step (C), and later even in (B).

 After the pilot annotation without pre-annotation (D) we have compared instances of the same tags and found that 10.5% of repeated MWEs happened to have two different tree representations.
-Below we analyse several most important sources of these inconsistent t-trees and possible improvements:
+Below we analyse the most important sources of these inconsistent t-trees and possible improvements:

 - Occasional lemmatisation errors.
 They are not very frequent, but there is no efficient way to find and correct them before the annotations.
-So there is not much we can do but it is not very important.
-Our annotations can however serve as a source for automatic corrections. - jižní Korea vs. Jižní Korea (southern vs. South Korea) - Annotator's mistake (not marking correct words).
-When an annotator makes an error while marking a first occurrence of a MWE, the tree representation that gets stored in SemLex is incorrect.
-As a result, pre-annotation gives false positives or fails to work.

-It is therefore necessary to allow annotators to correct the tree structure of a SemLex entry, i.e. extend functionality of the anno-
+There is not much we can do about them, our annotations can however serve as a source for automatic corrections. - e.g. wrongly lemmatised jižní Korea vs. correct jižní Korea (southern vs. South Korea) - Annotator's mistake (not marking correct words).
+When an annotator makes an error while marking a first occurrence of a MWEs, the tree representation that gets stored in SemLex is incorrect.
+As a result, pre-annotation gives false positives or fails to work. - It is therefore necessary to allow annotators to correct the tree structure of a SemLex entry, i.e. extend functionality of the annotation tool.
+Once all the types of pre-annotation are employed, this error can happen only once, because all the following occurrences of a MWEs are pre-annotated automatically.
+We are currently working on these improvements. - Gender opposites, diminutives and augmentatives.
+These are currently represented by different t-lemmas.
+We believe that they should be represented by attributes of t-nodes that could be roughly equivalent to some of the lexical

-6 This is exactly what happens: 1) Tree structure of the selected MWE is identified via TrEd 2) The tree structure is added to the lexeme's entry in SemLex 3) All the sentences in the given file are searched for the same MWE using its tree structure (via TrEd) 4) Other occurrences returned by TrEd are tagged with this MWE's ID, but these occurrences receive an attribute "auto", which identifies them (both in the s-files and visually in the annotation tool) as annotated automatically.
+&lt;sup>6 This is exactly what happens: (1) Tree structure of the selected MWEs is identified via TrEd, (2) The tree structure is added to the lexeme's entry in SemLex, (3) All the sentences in the given file are searched for the same MWEs using its tree structure (via TrEd), and (4) Other occurrences returned by TrEd are tagged with this MWEs' ID, but these occurrences receive an attribute "auto", which identifies them (both in the s-files and visually in the annotation tool) as annotated automatically.